| | |

 2. Has the form "# CONFIG_FOO is not set."

-file in the list given in a symbol having 'option defconfig_list' set.
+get_defconfig_filename(self)Returns the name of the defconfig file, which is the first existingfile in the list given in a symbol having 'option defconfig_list' set.

 $-references to symbols will be expanded ("$FOO bar" -> "foo bar" if